Zhudongsheng75/Divide-Then-Aggregate/tool_llama_client/README.md

 There are some important parameters for training:
 - data_path: the train dataset downloaded above
-- eval_data_path: the eval dataset from ToolBench named `toolllama_G123_dfs_eval.json`
+- eval_data_path: the eval dataset downloads from the `Data Release` section of [ToolBench](https://github.com/OpenBMB/ToolBench?tab=readme-ov-file) named `toolllama_G123_dfs_eval.json`.
+However, since this part of the data has not been parallelized, it is not recommended to refer to the results of the eval_data.
 - conv_template: The conversation template for training.
 For better performance, we split each multi-turn conversation in the dataset into single-turn conversations and mask the output of the last assistant response.
-Here we have to kinds of conversation templates for llama2 and llama3 respectively to adapt to their different
+Here we have to kinds of conversation templates for llama2 and llama3 respectively to adapt to their different，
 tokenization:
   - llama2: tool-llama-single-round
   - llama3: tool-llama3-parallel